Joanna Cherry

 Joanna Catherine Cherry (born 18 March 1966) is a Scottish lawyer and former politician who was the Member of Parliament (MP) for Edinburgh South West from 2015 until 2024.
-A member of the Scottish National Party (SNP), she was the party's Shadow Home Secretary and Shadow Secretary of State for Justice in the House of Commons from 2015 to 2021.
+As a member of the Scottish National Party (SNP), she was the party's Home Affairs and Justice Spokesperson in the House of Commons from 2015 to 2021.
+She left the SNP in late 2025 after years as an outspoken critic of the party's leadership and direction.

 Early life and career

 Joanna Cherry was born on 18 March 1966 in Edinburgh to Mary Margaret (née Haslette) and Thomas Alastair Cherry.
 She was educated at Holy Cross primary school, then at St Margaret's Convent School, before studying at the University of Edinburgh.
+Cherry was brought up in a family that took a close interest in Scottish and Irish history and politics.

-Following her graduation, Cherry worked as a research assistant with the Scottish Law Commission (1990) before practicing as a solicitor with the Edinburgh legal firm Brodies WS until 1995.
+Following her graduation, Cherry worked as a research assistant with the Scottish Law Commission (1990) before practising as a solicitor with the Edinburgh legal firm Brodies WS until 1995.
 She also worked as a part-time tutor in constitutional law, family law and civil court practice at the University of Edinburgh from 1990 to 1996.
+In 1990, she was a member of the editorial board of the political magazine Radical Scotland.

 Cherry was admitted as an advocate in 1995, with a particular interest in employment and industrial relations, health and safety, mental health, personal injury and professional negligence.

 She served as a Standing Junior Counsel to the Scottish Government from 2003 to 2008, and as an Advocate Depute and Senior Advocate Depute from 2008 until 2011.
 She was appointed a Queen's Counsel in 2009 (becoming a King's Counsel upon the death of Elizabeth II) and was an advocate with the Arnot Manderson stable within the Faculty of Advocates until her election to parliament.

-Cherry set up the "Lawyers for Yes" group, which campaigned for a "Yes" (pro-independence) vote in the 2014 Scottish independence referendum.
+Cherry set up the "Lawyers for Yes" group, which campaigned for a pro-independence "Yes" vote in the 2014 Scottish independence referendum.

 Political career

 2015–17 Parliament

 At the 2015 general election, Cherry was elected to Parliament as MP for Edinburgh South West with 43% of the vote and a majority of 8,135.
 Following her election, Cherry was appointed as the SNP spokesperson for Justice and Home Affairs at Westminster.

-In September 2016, she issued an apology after defending a comedy rap group Witsherface performance at a pro-independence event that had been criticised as homophobic.
-The performance had called Conservative leader Ruth Davidson "Dykey' D" and had portrayed her making her inappropriate comments towards SNP MP Mhairi Black.

-In May 2017, Cherry apologised for telling journalists that a nurse, who had told a TV debate audience she had been unable to survive on her salary and had to use food banks, was suspected to be the wife of a Conservative councillor.
+In May 2017, Cherry apologised for telling journalists that a nurse, who had told a TV debate audience she had been unable to survive on her salary and had to use food banks, was believed to be the wife of a Conservative councillor.
 These false claims were retweeted by other SNP politicians, with the nurse experiencing online and offline harassment.